bertrandlalo/timeflux_ssvep/README.md

       $ jupyter notebook

-        - "SSVEPCovariance and SSVEPPotato .ipynb" illustrate the sklearn pipeline offline
+        - "Online-Offline.ipynb" illustrate the sklearn pipeline offline
         - "Timeflux prediction.ipynb" loads the csv output file from Timeflux with events and predictions and plot a confusion matrix ( todo?: we could wake this a node)
 - Script to get HDF5  (todo: parse args to allow user to choose params)